Term 3 (Unit 5 & 6) of the 2019 inaugural Professional Development Program (PDP) at Slow Clay Centre is active for booking: 12 June.

 Content: The study units for each term in 2019 are:

-Term 1: Drawing with Sarah Tomasetti and Design with Simon Lloyd (finished)
+Term 1: Drawing with Sarah Tomasetti and Design with Simon Lloyd (bookings closed)

-Term 2: Clay, Kilns & Firing with Robert Barron and Glaze Development* with Greg Daly
+Term 2: Clay, Kilns & Firingwith Robert Barron and Glaze Development* with Greg Daly (bookings closed)

-Term 3: Lateral/Creative Thinking with Pilar Rojas and Finding your Passion with Jane Sawyer
+Term 3: From Thinking To Doing with Pilar Rojas and Finding Your Passion with Jane Sawyer (Bookings open 12 June)

-When: All units will be held on Mondays 1-3.30pm except *Glaze Development which will be held on the weekend May 24-26.
+When: All units held Mondays 1-3.30pm except *Glaze Development

 Please note: Deposits are a commitment to attend.
 They are non-refundable and the balance must be paid in full three weeks before the start date.
 When paying by deposit online the balance will be automatically deducted from the same credit card three weeks before the course start date through our booking agency We Teach Me or you will be given a link to click and pay.
 Please note: due to limited places and high demand, if the balance is not received before the required date we reserve the right to offer your place to someone on our cancellation list.